DevaKrishnaAnilkumar/prompt-engineering-ai-trainer-portfolio/01_instruction_following/clarity_vs_ambiguity.md

 ## Prompt Objective
-Test how clearly structured prompts improve instruction-following compared to vague prompts, and how constraints reduce hallucination risk.
+Test how clearly structured prompts improve instruction-following compared to vague prompts, and how explicit constraints reduce hallucination risk.

 ---